-Aline published this 9 months ago, yet the words have never been truer.
+Aline Lerner published the quote on her blog, and the words have never been truer.

 People working in the IT sector are in higher and higher demand.
 People recruiting them are in shorter and shorter supply.
 If you’re not one of the big guys, don’t do this: